Interventional Pain Management Specialist Dr. Kaliq Chang Offers Practical Tips for the Best Exercises to Strengthen Your Spine

-WEST ORANGE, N.J., March 9, 2022 /PRNewswire-PRWeb/ --Everyone is at risk for back pain.
+March 2022 – Everyone is at risk for back pain.
 Estimates are that 80% of us suffer from it at some point in our lives and we spend billions of dollars every year in search of relief.
 Back pain is second only to the common cold as a cause of lost days at work and it is one of the most common reasons to visit a doctor's office or a hospital's emergency department.
 The trouble may be a dull, nagging ache or a sudden sharp, stabbing pain.

 "Back pain is a signal that something has gone wrong," says Dr. Kaliq Chang with Atlantic Spine Center, "usually a strain or sprain or muscle spasm, which can occur when the muscles and ligaments that support the spine are stretched or torn.
 The injury may appear to have been triggered by unaccustomed movement on the playing field or while lifting a heavy object, but it is typically years or even decades of neglect that have weakened the muscles and made injury practically inevitable.
 Fortunately, many of these injuries can be prevented by building a strong core that stabilizes the spine and keeps it healthy and pain-free."